Appetizers & Snacks

 Substitutions for Breaded Zucchini

-Troubleshooting Tips for Making Breaded Zucchini
+Troubleshooting Tips for Air Fryer Breaded Zucchini

 It can take a few tries to get these breaded zucchini slices exactly right!
 If they didn’t quite come out as expected, here’s a handy guide for troubleshooting common issues.